nuxt/website-v2/content/en/blog/creating-a-nuxt-moudule.md

 }
 ```

-## Start ngrok when the Nuxt server is listening
+## Start the ngrok tunnel when the Nuxt server is listening

-We want to start ngrok when the nuxt sever is listening.
+We want to start the ngrok tunnel when the nuxt sever is listening.
 To do that we need a way to hook into Nuxt and listen for a port so we can connect.
 That's where Nuxt hooks come in.
 [Nuxt hooks](/docs/2.x/internals-glossary/internals-nuxt) are listeners to Nuxt events.
 We will use the `nuxt.hook()` passing in the value of `listen` followed by an async function.
 In this function we need to pass in the server, followed by the port.

 ```js{}[modules/ngrok/index.js]
 import ngrok from 'ngrok'